camunda-community-hub/zeebe-dmn-worker/README.md

 # zeebe-dmn-worker

-Zeebe job worker for DMN.
-It uses the Camunda DMN engine to evaluate decisions.
-The decisions are read from local directory.
+A Zeebe worker to evaluate DMN decisions (i.e. business rule tasks).
+It uses the Camunda DMN engine for evaluation and a local directory to read the decisions from.

-* register for tasks of type 'DMN'
+* the worker is registered for the type `DMN`
+* required custom headers:
-* required task header 'decisionRef' => id of the decision to evaluate
+    * `decisionRef` - the id of the decision to evaluate
-* completes task with payload 'result' which contains the complete decision result
+* the result of the evaluation is passed as `result` variable

+## Usage

 ```xml
 <bpmn:serviceTask id="decisionTask" name="Eval DMN decision">